Leela Chess Zero: Competition results

-Season 16 of TCEC saw Leela finish in third place in premier division, missing qualification for the superfinal to Stockfish and new deep neural network engine AllieStein.
-Leela did not suffer any losses in the Premier division, the only engine to do so, and defeated Stockfish in one of the six games they played.
+Season 16 of TCEC saw Leela finish in third place in premier division, missing qualification for the Superfinal to Stockfish and the new deep neural network engine AllieStein.
+Leela was the only engine not to suffer any losses in the Premier division, and defeated Stockfish in one of the six games they played.
 However, Leela only managed to score nine wins, while AllieStein and Stockfish both scored 14 wins.
 This inability to defeat weaker engines led to Leela finishing third, half a point behind AllieStein and a point behind Stockfish.
-In the fourth TCEC cup, Leela was seeded first as the defending champion, which placed it on the opposite half of the brackets as AllieStein and Stockfish.
+In the fourth TCEC Cup, Leela was seeded first as the defending champion, which placed it on the opposite half of the brackets as AllieStein and Stockfish.
 Leela was able to qualify for the finals, where it faced Stockfish.
 After seven draws, Stockfish won the eighth game to win the match.

 In Season 17 of TCEC, held in January–April 2020, Leela regained the championship by defeating Stockfish 52.5–47.5, scoring a remarkable six wins in the final ten games, including winning as both white and black in the same predetermined opening in games 95 and 96.
 It qualified for the superfinal again in Season 18, but this time was defeated by Stockfish 53.5–46.5.
 In the TCEC Cup 6 final, Leela lost to AllieStein, finishing second.